Cover photo by Neels Jackson.

 Status and Conservation

-Very common.
-The most frequently recorded Bluet in the region.
-Listed as of Least Concern in the IUCN Red List of Species.
-Able to utilise man-made waterholes and animal watering points which has allowed it spread into arid areas.
+The Swamp Bluet is very common throughout southern Africa and is the most frequently recorded Bluet in the region.
+It is listed as of Least Concern in the IUCN Red List of Species.
+The Swamp Bluet is a hardy and adaptable species.
+This has enabled it to use man-made waterholes and animal watering points, allowing it to spread into arid areas.

 Distribution